will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 We can visualise this observable stream as:

-**--x---x---x----x---**
+**- x - - x - - x - - x - -**

 The fact that the observable never completes means that any observers will hang around in memory for the lifespan of the observable.
 This is why it is often emphasized that you should unsubscribe from infinite observables when once the observer no longer needs to receive its emissions.

-In practice, we the consumer doesn't always know whether the observable it is subscribing to is finite or infinite, and in these cases it is best to explicitely unsubscribe.
+In practice, the consumer doesn't always know whether the observable it is subscribing to is finite or infinite, and in these cases it is best to explicitely unsubscribe.

 # Hot and Cold Observables

-First, lets define a **producer** as a source of values for an observable - ie. the thing which actually calls the observer's `next`, `complete` and `error` methods.
+First, lets take a look at **producers**.

+A **producer** as a source of values for an observable - ie. the thing which actually calls the observer's `next`, `complete` and `error` methods.

 The producer can either be the subscription function itself, or some source contained within or closed over by the subscription function (eg. a sequence of DOM events, a http response, a connection to a web socket).